 • Colombia has a varied climate depending on where you are.

-• Bogotá is over 8000 feet high and has spring-like conditions year round.
+• Bogotá is over 2500 metres high and has spring-like conditions year round.

 • Head to the coastal city of Cartagena and you'll experience hot and humid conditions all year.

 Colombia’s people, culture and landscapes are some of the most diverse in all of Latin America.
 A great way to fully experience this magical country is to combine its cities and beaches – enjoy wild Pacific Ocean beaches to the west and tropical Caribbean Coast up north, and explore formerly infamous and now iconic cities from Bogotá to Medellín in between.
 Colombia’s Coffee Region (or Triangle) is west of Bogotá, home to the modern city of Pereira and authentic Salento, both known for their exquisite coffee plantations and rolling green scenery.